wbrowar/admin-bar-component/README.md

       /* The color of text for everything but button labels.. */
       --admin-bar-color-text: rgb(255 255 255 / 0.9);

-      /* The font stack for all text. */
+      /* The font stack for all text.
+Set this to `inherit` to match the font-family of the parent element (including fonts set in @font-face). */
       --admin-bar-font-stack: system-ui, sans-serif;

       /* The font size for all text. */